hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 transfers, again to better track progress by users.

 Print cur Ref/Block count as part of the periodic check-image's progress print.

+Added option to specify a clientID on the client side using --cid argument.
+This will be passed to server thro PIReq packet.

 v20190119IST0931 - rc6